Dobeq/CallMaker/README.md

   call end: destroys any voice channel owned by the sender

-  call die: turns off the bot on my computer.
-I unly just now realised it does this. please don't use this command until I fix that
+  call die: turns off the bot on local computer